OSAN AIR BASE, Republic of Korea --

 During the tip to tail inspection and refurbish, the maintainers meticulously search for and repair damage such as cracks in the structure and aircraft coating, system malfunctions, frayed wires and broken hydraulic lines.
 They also clear out any foreign object debris found inside the jet.

 “FOD is a big part of the inspection,” said Airman 1st Class Anthony Heise, 51st Maintenance Squadron tactical aircraft mechanic.
 “A little piece of FOD as small as a coder pin could take down a jet if it’s sucked into the engine.
 The inspection is all about preventative maintenance.
-If we find [a problem] here in the Phase Hangar, we can prevent it from becoming a major issue.”
+If we find here in the Phase Hangar, we can prevent it from becoming a major issue.”

 During the average five to nine days of the jet’s inspection, it is common to have around eight to 12 people working on the aircraft at once.
 From engines and egress to corrosion control and sheet metal, every maintenance agency on the flightline has a hand in the phase maintenance, bringing the specialists straight to the jet.